Ada-Developers-Academy/core-unit-2/update-and-delete/update-and-delete.md

 ## Goals

-- Practice defining routes that modify/command in an API
+- Practice defining routes that modify data in an API
 - Modify a database record from the back-end layer

 ## Format